-Level-funded plans continue to pick up steam in the health insurance marketplace.
-Forty-two percent of small firms in 2021 reported that they have a level-funded plan,1 compared to just 7% two years ago, according to the Kaiser Family Foundation Employer Health Benefits Survey.2
+Level-funded plans continue to pick up steam in the health insurance market.
+42% of small firms in 2021 reported that they have a level-funded plan,1 compared to just 7% two years ago, according to the Kaiser Family Foundation Employer Health Benefits Survey.2

 “Level-funded plans offer the consistency, flexibility and transparency that many fully insured, small group plans can’t provide.
-They’re designed to compete with fully insured plans,” says James Guemple, Regional Vice President, Key Accounts, for UnitedHealthcare’s West Region.
-“More employers inquire about level funding once they realize the potential benefits and savings.”
+They’re designed to compete with fully insured plans,” says James Guemple, regional vice president at UnitedHealthcare.

-Level-funded plans also typically include monthly reports with data that employers can use to track health care usage and wellness programs that may increase member engagement and reduce costs.
+Level-funded plans also can include monthly reports with data that employers can use to track health care usage and wellness programs that may increase member engagement and reduce costs.

-“Level-funded allows us to be more agile and able to react quicker to changes and the needs of the marketplace,” says John Koewler, Director of Sales Operations for UnitedHealthcare Level Funding.
+“Level-funded allows us to be more agile and able to react quicker to changes and the needs of the market,” says John Koewler, director of sales for UnitedHealthcare Level Funding.
 “As a type of self-funded health plan, our plans are built to provide the pricing stability employers want and need, and provide them an opportunity for a surplus.”

-To take a closer look at how level funded health plans work, here’s how they compare to self-funded and fully insured plans.
+To take a closer look at how level funded health plans help contain costs for employers, here’s how they compare to self-funded and fully insured plans.